-implement the improvement plan developed during the diagnostic phase.
-Every area would be covered by different consultants and with different schedules but would typically involve weekly meetings for four hours per visit, spread over three to five months.
+The intervention began with an opening meeting that brought together the leaders within the firm responsible for each of these five processes, along with the six consultants to define the different roles and responsibilities and set out a work plan.
+Then each of the five area consultants would visit the firms and provide 20 hours of training to the person in the firm in charge of their respective area.
+This would involve a theoretical part with the goal of familiarizing the firm's management with modern management concepts and methods, complemented with practical exercises to apply these concepts to their firm.
+This was then followed by individual consulting to help the firms implement the improvement plan developed during the diagnostic phase.
+Every area would be covered by different consultants and with different schedules but would typically involve weekly meetings of four hours per visit, spread over three to five months.
 Once per month, the team would meet with the whole firm's management to discuss improvements and re-define priorities and next actions.
 The total consultant time was 500 hours, consisting of 100 hours of providing training, and then approximately 100 4-hour sessions per firm of individual consulting.
 The cost of this individual intervention was US\$28,950 per firm receiving treatment.